Alexandre-Coulibaly/Clock2/README.md

 ![image](https://github.com/user-attachments/assets/1a78f72c-ee06-40c9-b1fd-e4da43d91065)

-After initializing the alarm, if we hit the time set, the "[alarm](https://github.com/Alexandre-Coulibaly/Clock2/blob/main/alarm.py)" begins to ring.
+After initializing the alarm, if we hit the time set, the alarm begins to ring.
 To stop it, we need to push the sixth button for 1 or 2 secondes.

 ![image](https://github.com/user-attachments/assets/1350bd51-b984-4178-8997-7763c72f3778)